Dr Steve Humble MBE

 H2020-SWAFS, 2017, Co-Investigator, STEM Education Outside the Classroom, £3 million, consortia of 10 European countries, not awarded.

-ICSSR-ESRC Call for Collaborative Research on Urban Transformations in India, Newton Fund and ESRC, Lead Researcher, Place and space – Barriers and enablers to sustainable livelihoods for those living in a range of low-income settlements in the " informal city" of Delhi, £540,000 (to be submitted 1st August 2017).
+ICSSR-ESRC Call for Collaborative Research on Urban Transformations in India, Newton Fund and ESRC, Lead Researcher, Place and space – Barriers and enablers to sustainable livelihoods for those living in a range of low-income settlements in the " informal city" of Delhi, £540,000 (submitted 1st August 2017).

 DFID, 2016, Lead Researcher, Empowering marginalized adolescent girls through project based learning focusing on the UN Sustainable Development Goals, £1.9 million, not awarded.